opteron-coin/opteron/doc/benchmarking.md

 Benchmarking
 ============

-Astral Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+opteron Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

-After compiling astral-core, the benchmarks can be run with:
+After compiling opteron-core, the benchmarks can be run with:
-`src/bench/bench_astral`
+`src/bench/bench_opteron`

 The output will look similar to:
 ```